HEO-Systems/docs/Partners/Terms of Conditions.md

 **1. Partner Eligibility**

 a.
-To be eligible for the HEO Systems Partner Program, you must be a registered business entity in good standing.
+You must adhere to all applicable laws and regulations in your jurisdiction.

 b.
-You must adhere to all applicable laws and regulations in your jurisdiction.

-c.
 HEO Systems reserves the right to reject any application for partnership for any reason.

 **2. Partnership Benefits**

 a.
-As a partner, you will have access to exclusive resources, training materials, and support from HEO Systems.
+As a partner, you will have access to exclusive resources and support from HEO Systems.

 b.
 You will earn commission on sales generated through your unique partner link or code.